louisdorard/bml-base/README.md

 The [Vagrant](http://vagrantup.com/) box is available at https://vagrantcloud.com/louisdorard/bml-base and it uses Virtualbox as a provider.

+Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads.html).

+Then, when you are at the root of the repository (where this README is), just type:

+> vagrant up

+This will create and boot a VM that runs Ubuntu Precise 64bit and contains everything you need to use Prediction APIs.
+The VM is based off [bml-base](https://vagrantcloud.com/louisdorard/bml-base) which is a Vagrant "box" (i.e. VM image) that weighs about 600 MB.
+It will be downloaded automatically by Vagrant during the "up", so please allow for a few minutes for the command to complete.

+You can then log into the VM as the 'vagrant' user with:

+> vagrant ssh

+All the files in the repository are accessible in the VM in the root directory /vagrant (shared directory).

 ### How to recreate the box

-First of all, create and provision the Virtual Machine:
-> vagrant up

-You can then package it into a box.
 Instructions on how to create a base box at https://docs.vagrantup.com/v2/virtualbox/boxes.html.
 Essentially once the VM has been created with Virtualbox you just launch:

 > vagrant package --base bml-base

 ## Contents